Xiradorn/xdojonavbar/README.md

 **Release Download:** xDojo Navbar - https://github.com/XiradornLab/phpbb_ext_xdojonavbar/releases

 **Features:**
-* navigation bar nice and clear for phpbb 3.1 or 3.2
+* Navigation Bar nice and clear for phpbb 3.1 or 3.2
-* fully responsive
+* Fully responsive
-* no js used
+* NO js used
-* thousand of color mix for customize the bar apperance without any image.
+* Thousand of color mix for customize the bar apperance without any image.
 CSS3 gradient.
-* font-awesome icon for customize the nav links
+* Font-awesome icon for customize the nav links
 * CSS minified for super speed load
+* Single-level or Multi-Level support
+* Auto coloring style for default phpbb style. _Now compatible with: **Prosilver, Prosilver SE**_
+* Multi level with 2 or 3 columns (2 cols = `xdojonav_underhover` | 3 cols = `xdojonav_underhover_xl`)
+* Full width element in submenu width class (`ul.wide_under`)
+* Ext links notification with class used in single li sub element (`li.ext_link`)
+* Image on rightside (suggested for only wide element)
+* Footer submenu element link on bottom

 **For Developers:**
 * written in JADE (PUG) and SASS